 This Section 6.15 shall apply to all eligible parcels located within the boundaries of the districts designated in Section 6.15.4 below as shown on the Zoning Map.

-The requirements of this Section 6.15 supplement the requirements of the underlying district or overlay district in which the proposed Hotel is to be located.
-If there is a conflict between those requirements and those in this Section 6.15, the requirements of this Section 6.15 control.
+The requirements of this Section 6.15 supplement the requirements of the underlying zoning district or overlay district in which the proposed Hotel is to be located.
+If there is a conflict between those requirements and those in this Section 6.15, the requirements of this Section 6.15 shall control.